jtcarpenter/recetas/README.md

 #### PostgreSQL

 Postgres is used for full text search.
-The application will default to using a simple like search if postgres is not i.e. in the development and test environments, where sqlite is used as the DBMS instead.
+The application will default to using a simple like search if postgres is not available i.e. in the development and test environments, where sqlite is used as the DBMS instead.